stuarteberg/graph-tool/README.md

 consult the INSTALL file in this distribution for more detailed instructions.

-Note that recent versions of GCC (5 or above) or clang, with good C++14 support, are required for compilation.
+Note that recent versions of GCC (7 or above) or clang (5 or above), with good C++17 support, are required for compilation.
 Due to the heavy use of template metaprogramming techniques, **relatively large amounts of RAM are required during compilation**.
 You have been warned!
 For this reason, pre-compiled packages are available in the website.

 More information about graph-tool
 ---------------------------------